 It was a bold move by the government to implement the National Sports Development Code to promote good governance in sports.
 Initially, several NSFs were reluctant to follow the government’s 2011 National Sports Development Code guidelines for good governance.
-Eventually, almost all the NSFs started following the sport code, although there are gaps that still remain to be plugged.
-Most importantly, if the implementation role of the sports code is assigned to an independent authority as described here then we can expect a full compliance.
+Eventually, almost all the NSFs started following the sports code, although there are gaps that still remain to be plugged.
+Most importantly, if the implementation role of the sports code is assigned to an independent authority as described here then we can expect full compliance.

 The government is making the best move to develop sports in India through multi-level interventions and there is a big change in the way sport is promoted in India.
-Sport is getting the govt attention and to make the best use of this encouraging situation for sport in India, improving governance of sports bodies must be one of the priority areas.
+Sport is getting the government’s attention and to make the best use of this encouraging situation for sport in India, improving the governance of sports bodies must be one of the priority areas.

 Enacting a Sports Law

-As India just celebrated the “Good Governance Week” and December 25 is earmarked as “Good Governance Day”, setting the ball rolling for an independent regulator, an authority consisting of a minimum three members like the Election Commission of India, or the Telecom Regulator will augur well for the future of sports in India.
+As India just celebrated “Good Governance Week” and December 25 is earmarked as “Good Governance Day”, setting the ball rolling for an independent regulator, an authority consisting of a minimum of three members like the Election Commission of India, or the Telecom Regulator will augur well for the future of sports in India.

 The government must consider enacting a sports law that would also cover the role of the regulatory authority.
-If sports law is not possible then through a policy tweak, a sports regulatory unit should be established within the Ministry of Youth Affairs and Sports involving highly acclaimed retired judges and the retired generals from armed forces.
+If sports law is not possible then through a policy tweak, a sports regulatory unit should be established within the Ministry of Youth Affairs and Sports involving highly acclaimed retired judges and retired generals from armed forces.

 Take for example the Pro Volleyball League that was launched in 2019.
-It was an excellent initiative, but the second season was in jeopardy due to a legal battle between the Volleyball Federation of India and the organisers of the Pro Volleyball League.
-Though the league is all set to resume in 2022 without the involvement of the NSF but the whole episode surrounding the battle with the NSF presented a poor governance practice and these kinds of experiences certainly hits the investor sentiments and inflow of funds.
+It was an excellent initiative, but the second season was in jeopardy due to a legal battle between the Volleyball Federation of India and the organizers of the Pro Volleyball League.
+Though the league is all set to resume in 2022 without the involvement of the NSF the whole episode surrounding the battle with the NSF presented a poor governance practice and these kinds of experiences certainly hit the investor sentiments and inflow of funds.

 Engaging civil court

-For example, on the field of play there is an instant decision by the match referee or officials.
+For example, on the field of play, there is an instant decision by the match referee or officials.
 These days during matches there is also a third empire, video referrals, etc. to grant the most appropriate decisions.

 When it comes to governance, most Federations are more reactive rather than proactive, seemingly only making improvements in response to a scandal or a crisis.
 Having a proactive approach would stop such crises from occurring in the first place.
-It is here where a sport regulator mechanism would help.
+It is here where a sports regulator mechanism would help.
 With the threat of punishments, Federations would be more motivated to constantly reform, instead of only doing so once their leadership has been embroiled in a corruption scandal or hit with some other crisis.